Redlining: History

 The specific process termed "redlining" in the United States occurred on the background of racial segregation and discrimination against minority populations.
 It had its origins in sales practices of the National Association of Real Estate Boards and theories about race and property values codified by economists surrounding Richard T. Ely and his Institute for Research in Land Economics and Public Utilities, founded at the University of Wisconsin in 1920.
 With the National Housing Act of 1934 the federal government began to be involved in the practice and the concurrent establishment of the Federal Housing Administration (FHA).
 The FHA's formalized redlining process was developed by their Chief Land Economist, Homer Hoyt, as part of an initiative to develop the first underwriting criteria for mortgages.
 The implementation of this federal policy accelerated the decay and isolation of minority inner-city neighborhoods through withholding of mortgage capital, making it even more difficult for neighborhoods to attract and retain families able to purchase homes.
 The discriminatory assumptions in redlining exacerbated residential racial segregation and urban decay in the United States.

 In 1935, the Federal Home Loan Bank Board (FHLBB) asked the Home Owners' Loan Corporation (HOLC) to look at 239 cities and create "residential security maps" to indicate the level of security for real-estate investments in each surveyed city.
 On the maps, the newest areas—those considered desirable for lending purposes—were outlined in green and known as "Type A".
 These were typically affluent suburbs on the outskirts of cities.
 "Type B" neighborhoods, outlined in blue, were considered "Still Desirable", whereas older "Type C" were labeled "Declining" and outlined in yellow.
 "Type D" neighborhoods were outlined in red and were considered the most risky for mortgage support.
 While about 85% of the residents of such neighborhoods were white, they included most of the African-American urban households.
-These neighborhoods tended to be the older districts in the center of cities; often they were also African-American neighborhoods.
-Urban planning historians theorize that the maps were used by private and public entities for years afterward to deny loans to people in black communities.
-But, recent research has indicated that the HOLC did not redline in its own lending activities and that the racist language reflected the bias of the private sector and experts hired to conduct the appraisals.
+These neighborhoods tended to be the older districts in the center of cities; often they were also African-American neighborhoods, and only six majority African-American neighborhoods in the entire United States were not evaluated as "Type D." Urban planning historians theorize that the maps were used by private and public entities for years afterward to deny loans to people in black communities, though planners and historians have debated the exact role of HOLC and its maps in redlining.

 Redlining maps even became prominent under private organizations, such as appraiser J. M. Brewer's 1934 map of Philadelphia.
 Private organizations created maps designed to meet the requirements of the Federal Housing Administration's underwriting manual.
 The lenders had to consider FHA standards if they wanted to receive FHA insurance for their loans.
 FHA appraisal manuals instructed banks to steer clear of areas with "inharmonious racial groups", and recommended that municipalities enact racially restrictive zoning ordinances.
 Between 1945 and 1959, African Americans received less than 2 percent of all federally insured home loans.